erickhun/blog/content/posts/investing-from-taiwan.md

 +++
 categories = ["taiwan", "investment"] date = "2021-05-30T14:37:00+08:00"
+modified_date = 2026-02-11T22:10:21+08:00
 description = ""
 draft = false
 images = ["/img/investing-in-taiwan/management-fees-impact-graph.png"]
 title = "How to invest in ETFs and Stocks from Taiwan"
 +++

-I've spent a tremendous amount of time investigating on how to invest from Taiwan.
+I've spent a tremendous amount of time investigating how to invest from Taiwan.
 Many expats asked me the questions, so I've decided to write down how I do it.
 I'll also write different alternative options you could explore.
 This article **will likely apply to Tax resident in Taiwan, non-US citizens** and talk about **long term investment** (15+ years horizon).

-Remember:  I'm not a financial advisor, and invite you to make more researches or seek professional advice.
+Remember:  I'm not a financial advisor, and invite you to do more research or seek professional advice.
 Again, US citizens and green card holders, please [don't follow the recommendations](https://thunfinancial.com/home/american-expat-financial-advice-research-articles/why-americans-should-never-ever-own-shares-in-a-non-us-incorporated-mutual-fund/) in my post, this post is directed to **non-US** persons.

 ## Before starting: make sure to have an emergency fund

 Do you have enough in your bank account for the next 6 months?
 This is one of the best recommendations.
 The main purpose of it is to act as a safety net if an emergency happens.
-This emergency fund will help you to give you enough buffer to cover any immediate needs, without touching to you investment.
-No one is guaranteed to keep its job forever, accidents, a major repair of your home.
+This emergency fund will help give you enough buffer to cover any immediate needs, without touching your investment.
+No one is guaranteed to keep their job forever, accidents happen, a major repair of your home may be needed.
 Withdrawing your investment **will hurt the returns on your investment**, so this fund is key to preserve the performance of it.

-I split my emergency fund between [Revolut](https://revolut.com/referral/ericb1ef) and Taipei Fubon Bank:
+I split my emergency fund between a foreign bank account and a taiwanese one:

-- [**Taipei Fubon Bank**](https://www.fubon.com/banking/personal/): It has a decent English interface (not the mobile app unfortunately).
-By experience, customer service at any branche in the city is pretty good.
+- [**Taipei Fubon Bank**](https://www.fubon.com/banking/personal/): It has a decent English interface (and a new English app they've released in 2025).
+By experience, customer service at any branch in the city is pretty good.
 They're also known for being the cheapest bank to send money abroad.
 - [**Revolut**](https://revolut.com/referral/ericb1ef): I am often abroad and the flexibility it gives you when you travel any country is great.

 The downside of both is that you won't get much interest on them.
 But the goal is to have access to cash at time you will expect the least, and it will help you and won't hurt your investment.
-Your home country might give you some better interest rate accounts wit saving accounts, but using your debit/credit card could involve some fees on the long term.
+Your home country might give you some better interest rate accounts with saving accounts, but using your debit/credit card could involve some fees in the long term.

+And why not only a Taiwanese bank?
+Because I've heard many stories of foreigners getting their bank locked for some really random reason (like your ARC expiring).

 ## Which financial security to buy?
 I'll only focus here on a long-term investments for the next 15 to 30 years.